 STUDENT INFORMATION: PLEASE PRINT

 Surname: First name:

-Date of Birth: Age: Age: Male Female
+Date of Birth: Age: Male Female F

 Present School:

 Gr.
 8 Contact Teacher :

 PARENT / GUARDIAN CONTACT INFORMATION:

 Contact Parent/Guardian (Mr. Mrs. Ms.)

 Address:

 City: Postal Code:

 Home Phone : Work Phone:

 E-Mail Address :

 PARENT / GUARDIAN CONSENT:

 (Date)

-I / we give consent for Challenge Program for Gifted, Creative and Talented studen to apply to the Mount Douglas Secondary School District
+I / we give consent for to apply to the Mount Douglas Secondary School District ents.

-ation is complete and all items listed in the check list are included l not assume responsibility for calling for missing items.)
+cation is complete and all items listed in the check list are included rill not assume responsibility for calling for missing items.)

-• I / we give consent for group and/or individual intellect ual and/or academic tests to be administered.
+I / we give consent for group and/or individual intellect ctual and/or academic tests to be administered.

-• I / we understand that we must assume responsibility fo School or Esquimalt Secondary School. r student transportation to and from Mount Douglas Secondary
+I / we understand that we must assume responsibility f School or Esquimalt Secondary School. for student transportation to and from Mount Douglas Secondary

 (Parent / Guardian Signature) (Student Signature)